pythonspeed/filprofiler/README.md

 ```

 As of version 2021.04.2, you can disable opening reports in a browser by using the `--no-browser` option (see `fil-profile --help` for details).
+You will want to view the SVG report in a browser, since they rely heavily on JavaScript.
+If you want to serve the report files from a static directory from a web server, you can use `python -m http.server`.

 ### <a name="code">API for profiling specific Python functions</a>